 Courses in the Children, Young People and Communities subject area are designed for those who currently work in, or want to join, the Children and Young People's workforce.
 We are proud that our courses are shaped by the latest practises and our teaching responds quickly to new policy, ensuring our students graduate with up-to-date expertise, increasing their employability and managerial prospects.

-The majority of our courses are accredited or endorsed by their relevant professional organisations.
-Our undergraduate BA (Hons) Youth Work and Community Development programme is validated by the National Youth Agency (NYA) and recognised by the Joint Negotiating Committee (JNC), whilst BA (Hons) Childhood Development and Playwork is endorsed by Skills Active.
+A number of our courses are accredited or endorsed by their relevant professional organisations.
+Our undergraduate BA (Hons) Youth Work and Community Development programme is validated by the National Youth Agency (NYA) and recognised by the Joint Negotiating Committee (JNC).
 As well as our undergraduate provision, we also offer a range of postgraduate qualifications in play therapy, which are accredited by Play Therapy United Kingdom (PTUK).

 Our courses allow students to explore their interests and shape their learning towards a particular career path through the study of a variety of optional modules.
 This may involve drama and the creative arts or outdoor & adventurous activities for our Youth Work and Community Development and Working with Children, Young People and Families programmes, or choosing modules specialising in specific fields of Childhood Development and Playwork, for example play therapy, playful pedagogy and policy development.